defneycoban/defneycoban/README.md

 - Pytorch, Numpy, Pandas, Matplotlib, Scipy, Sklearn
 - Bilingual in English & Turkish, Proficient in German

-🌱 Currently in the process of organizing my past projects here and building a data science portfolio
+🌱 Currently in the process of organizing my past projects here and building a data science portfolio.